elringus/sprite-glow/README.md

 Make sure:

 * A bloom post-processing effect is enabled (you can use any, eg [the one from Unity's PPS](https://docs.unity3d.com/Manual/PostProcessing-Bloom.html)).
-Be aware, that **universal render pipeline (URP/LWRP) only supports [built-in post-processing](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/integration-with-post-processing.html), third-party solutions (including PPS) won't work with it**.
+Be aware, that **universal render pipeline (URP/LWRP) only supports [built-in post-processing](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/integration-with-post-processing.html)**, third-party solutions (including PPS) won't work with it.

 * HDR is enabled for target platform and tier (Edit > Project Settings > Graphics):